Create Vein Surface: Automation

 Attribute that denotes independent fault sheets in the FaultObject.

-If not specified, the fault wireframe will be considered as a single fault sheet.
+If not specified, the fault wireframe is considered a single fault sheet.

 null